-Select your internal hard drive (in this case) or an external storage drive and click the Scan button.
+Click the Scan button.
 During the scan, real-time scan results will be provided.
 After the scan is completed, you will find a list of all the recoverable files and data.
 You can preview them in batch or one by one.

 Select (individually or in batch) the items you want to restore and click the Recover button.
 This app will start recovering the lost data caused by Big Sur, Catalina or Mojave upgrade or other reasons.

 If you have a recent backup of your Mac and are going to restore contacts from Time Machine but only to find that the external disk drive is corrupted.
 Don’t worry.
 You can use Cisdem Data Recovery to recover the corrupted data from external hard drive.

 In addition to restore Contacts from Time Machine, you can also get your contacts, emails and other items back from iCloud.

 1. Open Safari or another browser of your choice on your Mac.
 Sign into icloud.com

 2. Go to Settings > Advanced.
 Click Restore Contacts.
 It will list the archives of contacts with data and time.